-This example is provide for illustrative purposes only, system designers are free to construct their own control algorithms as desired.
+We provide this example for illustrative purposes only; system designers are free to construct their own control algorithms as desired.

-On detection of an incoming call (off-hook preceded by ringing signal), the host controller should start the speaker phone in half-duplex mode.
-The host should then wait around 200 ms following the off hook transition before sending the electrical echo canceller training pulse to allow the line conditions to stabilize.
-After the training pulse has been sent, the host should interogate the CT8021 to determine if electrical echo cancellor training was successfull.
-If not the host should attempt re-training at 500 ms intervals for a total of 3 attempts.
-If training is not successfull after 3 attempts, the host should continue to let the speaker phone operate in half duplex mode.
-Training will only fail if there is excessive noise present on the telephone line at the instant that the CT8021 attempts to send the training pulse.
-As an option, the system designer can provide a manual training or "reset" button to the user, so that the user can decide when the training pulse is sent.
+On detection of an incoming call (off-hook preceded by ringing signal), the Host controller should start the speakerphone in half-duplex mode.
+The Host should then wait around 200ms following the off-hook transition before sending the electrical echo canceller training pulse to allow the line conditions to stabilize.
+After the training pulse has been sent, the Host should query the CT8022 to determine if electrical echo canceller training was successful.
+If not, the Host should attempt re-training at 500ms intervals for a total of three attempts.
+If training is not successful after three attempts, the Host should continue to let the speakerphone operate in half-duplex mode.
+Training will only fail if there is excessive noise present on the telephone line at the instant that the CT8022 attempts to send the training pulse.
+As an option, the system designer can provide a manual training or reset button, so that the user can decide when to send the training pulse.

-On an outgoing call (e.g. speed dial), the host again starts the the speaker phone in half duplex mode.
-After dialing of the second digit, the host should wait 50 ms and then attempt to send the training pulse.
-Once the training pulse has been sent, the host can check the success or otherwise of the training process.
-If training fails, the host can try to train the electrical echo cancellor after the third and subsequent digits until adequate training is acheived.
-In the event that training is not possible, the host can allow the speaker phone to continue operation in half duplex mode.
-Sending the training pulse after the second digit is recommended since in many installations, a secondary dial tone may be presented after dialling of the first digit (for example dialling 9 for an external (public network) line).
+On an outgoing call (e.g. speed dial), the Host again starts the speakerphone in half-duplex mode.
+After dialing of the second digit, the Host should wait 50ms and then attempt to send the training pulse.
+Once the training pulse has been sent, the Host can check whether the training process succeeded, or not.
+If training fails, the Host can try to train the electrical echo canceller after the third and subsequent digits, until adequate training is achieved.
+In the event that training is not possible, the Host can allow the speakerphone to continue operation in half-duplex mode.
+Sending the training pulse after the second digit is recommended, since in many installations a secondary dial tone may be presented after dialing of the first digit (for example dialing 9 for an external (public network) line).

-Training needs to be successfully acheived only once in the duration of any call, provided that the physical line conditions do not change.
-An example of a change that would require re-training is the situation where a second telephone goes off-hook and is operated in parallel with the original telephone.
+Training needs to be achieved successfully only once during a call, as long as the physical line conditions do not change.
+An example of a change that would require re-training is the situation where a second telephone goes off-hook and operates in parallel with the original telephone.

-Note that true full duplex operation will only be acheive after the electrical echo cancellor has successfully trained and the acoustic echo cancellor has had time to self-adjust.
-The acoustic echo cancellor is only updated when the telephone line side is talking and the microphone side is silent.
+Note that true full duplex operation will only be achieved after the electrical echo canceller has successfully trained and the acoustic echo canceller has had time to self-adjust.
+The acoustic echo canceller is only updated when the telephone line side is talking and the microphone side is silent.
 This may require a few seconds.
-When operated in loop adjustment mode 10 (the recommended setting), the CT8021 compensates for the initial start-up conditions by inserting additional loop attenuation.
-Once the acoustic echo cancellor has stabilized, the additional loop attenuation is reduced and then removed.
+When operated in loop adjustment mode 10 (the recommended setting), the CT8022 compensates for the initial start-up conditions by inserting additional loop attenuation.
+Once the acoustic echo canceller has stabilized, the additional loop attenuation is reduced and then removed.

-Note that is an implementation where the microphone and speaker are physically separate from each other (this is the preferred implementation), the user should be discouraged from moving either microphone or speaker during a call.
-When the microphone and speaker change relative positions, the acoustic echo cancellor has to work harder to compenstate for the changed acoustic echo path.
-Under these circumstances, in loop adjustment mode 10, the CT8021 may again introduce temporary extra loop attenuation until the situation re-stablizes.
-Also if the user desires to change the volume of the loud speaker, this should be done via the CT8021 controls and not by changing the external speaker amplification.
+Note that in an implementation where the microphone and speaker are physically separate from each other (this is the preferred implementation), the user should be discouraged from moving either microphone or speaker during a call.
+When the microphone and speaker change relative positions, the acoustic echo canceller has to work harder to compensate for the changed acoustic echo path.
+Under these circumstances, in loop adjustment mode 10, the CT8022 may again introduce temporary extra loop attenuation until the situation re-stabilizes.
+In addition, if the user desires to change the loud speaker volume, this should be done via the CT8022 controls and not by changing the external speaker amplification.

-Appendix B :AEC Performance in DSVD Applications
+B AEC Performance In DSVD Applications